 The relationships for these cases are roughly parallel and downward sloping.
 The sharp drop here occurs at 25 proton pairs.
 This corresponds to 50 protons.

 Again sharp drop here occurs at 25 proton pairs.

 For the shell that corresponds to 26 through 41 proton spin pairs this is generally linear relationship.

-In all but a few of the cases the relationships between the incremental binding energies of proton pairs and the number of proton pairs in the nuclide are downward sloping, thus indicating the force between proton pairs through the nuclear strong force is a repulsion.
+In all but a few of the cases the relationships between the incremental binding energies of proton pairs and the number of proton pairs in the nuclide are downward sloping, thus indicating the force between proton pairs through the nuclear Interaction force is a repulsion.
 In all cases the an increase in the number of neutron pairs in the nuclide results in an increase in the incremental binding energy of proton pairs.
 The increase is roughly linear.
-This is indicative of the force between a proton pair and a neutron pair through the strong force being an attraction.
+This is indicative of the force between a proton pair and a neutron pair through the Interaction force being an attraction.

 |HOME PAGE OF applet-magic|